Griefed/ServerPackCreator/backend/main/resources/README.md

 8. **Include a server.properties-file in your server pack**
     1. Replace the file in `server-files` with your own!
 9. **Create a ZIP-archive of your server pack**
-10. **GUI to fully configure and run ServerPackCreator**
+11. **GUI to fully configure and run ServerPackCreator**
     1. Load existing config
-    1. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary
+    2. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary
-    1. Logs from last run in separate tabs
+    3. Logs from last run in separate tabs
+    4. Set a suffix for the server pack to be generated
-    1. And much more!
+    5. And much more!
-11. !!!NOT YET FULLY IMPLEMENTED!!!**Webservice providing a web-frontend to configure, generate and download server packs.**
+12. !!!NOT YET FULLY IMPLEMENTED!!!**Webservice providing a web-frontend to configure, generate and download server packs.**
     1. Upload config files
     2. Upload CurseForge modpack-archives to generate server packs from
     3. Browse uploaded modpacks to configure clientside-only mods, directories to include in server pack, Java executable/binary etc.
     4. Logs from last run in separate tab
     5. About ServerPackCreator-tab with links to GitHub issues, HasteBin, Discord
-12. **Addons!**
+13. **Addons!**
     1. Users can provide addons which will be executed after the generation of a server pack.
 Add them to the `addons`-directory.
     2. Example addon at [ServerPackCreatorExampleAddon](https://github.com/Griefed/ServerPackCreatorExampleAddon)